Written byJenny Zeng

-FAQ about SD card corrupted Android
+FAQ about corrupted SD card in Android

 You can repair the corrupted SD card on a Windows PC with the chkdsk command, or recover data on the SD card with iBoysoft Data Recovery and reformat it to uncorrupt an SD card.

 Various reasons can cause an SD card to be corrupt, such as improper ejection, interrupted file transfer, incomplete formatting, bad sectors, physical damage, virus infection, etc.